top of page

 Ψ(x, y, z, t)

-Wavefunctions: time merged coherence, particles spread, superposition, time dilation, event horizon, dark matter halos
+Wavefunctions: time merged coherence, particles spread, superposition, time dilation

 ρ 3D Boundary: Local